mrSiefen/CoPilot-Experiments/Markdown-Experiments/Experiment2.md

 ## How can I use it for FRC?

 Thankfully many teams use the WPILib VSCode ide.
 This means that you can use CoPilot with it!
 CoPilot is available as a VSCode extension.
 You will need to sign up for an account on the CoPilot website.
 This also requires you to sign up for a free GitHub account and I would recommend setting it up under the Student Resource Pack.

+## Keyboard Controls

+CoPilot can be used with the keyboard.
+Here are some keyboard shortcuts that you can use:

+-   `Alt + Enter` - Show CoPilot suggestions
+-   `Alt + ]` - Move up in the CoPilot suggestions list
+-   `Alt + [` - Move down in the CoPilot suggestions list
+-   `Tab` - Accept the current CoPilot suggestion

 ## What are the main benefits for STEM students?